imbenzene/SudokuSolver/README.md

 #####Algorithm (Pseduo-code)
--Iterate through list of unsolved Cells
+-Iterate through list of unsolved cells
--Check dictionary for number possible values, if number == 1
+-Check dictionary for number possible values, if number is equal to 1
 -	Cell is solved
 -else
 -	Check neighbors for the cell and remove the value currently being iterated the cell's neighbors